shenwei1231/shenwei1231.github.io/_pages/about.md

 **Recent News**
 ======
+- Five papers have been accepted to CVPR 2026.
 - One paper has been accepted to IEEE TPAMI.
 - I will serve as an Area Chair for ECCV 2026.
 - I was awarded **CSIG Young Scientist Award**.